How to make Word documents accessible

 Tables

-Tables in documents must be accessible so data is presented in a clear, structured way, including for users of assistive technologies.
+Tables must be accessible so information is clear, structured and easy to understand, including on small screens and with assistive technologies.

 On this page